ProjectEvergreen/greenwood/www/pages/docs/data.md

 </ul>
 ```

 But what happens over time, when that list grows to 10, 50, 100+ posts?
 Imagine maintaining that list each time, over and over again?
-Not only that, but wouldn't it be great to also be able to sort, search, filter, and organize those posts to make them easier for users to navigate and find?
-Even better would be not having to maintain a secondary list of your own content.
+Or just remembering to update that list each time you publish a new post?
+Not only that, but wouldn't it also be great to sort, search, filter, and organize those posts to make them easier for users to navigate and find?

-Instead, Greenwood uses GraphQL + Apollo to make that a reality!
 So instead of a static list, you can do something like this!

 ```javascript
 render() {